Polkadot-Blockchain-Academy/pba-book/content/substrate/storage/slides.md

 Notes:

-in other words, one should care too much about updating a "trie" and all of its hashing details while the block is still being executed? all of that can be delayed.
+In other words, one should care too much about updating a "trie" and all of its hashing details while the block is still being executed?
+All of that can be delayed.

 ---